givemepower8/Phaser3Practices/docs/COC.md

 The issue with bat is that they can easily be stopped by wizard towers, air bombs, and multi target inferno towers, air mode x-bows, cannons and archer towers.
 To avoid that, choose a starting point so to make the most use of it.

-Another strategy is use bar at the end of attack to clean up.
+Another strategy is use bat at the end of attack to clean up.

 Each bat HP 20, move speed 56, attack speed 2s, DpS 30